1. General

 The archive is growing over time as we crawl new source code from software projects and development forges.
 You can see live counters of the archive contents, as well as a breakdown by crawled origins, on https://archive.softwareheritage.org.

-1.4 What are the services provided by SWH?
+1.4 What are the services provided by Software Heritage?

-Software Heritage is a mutualised platforms that offers a growing number of services to a large spectrum of users.
+Software Heritage is a mutualised platform that offers a growing number of services to a large spectrum of users.

 The features page provides an overview of the features currently available.
-This include, for example, archiving software repositories, browsing the archived source code and providing persistent identification.
+This includes, for example, archiving software repositories, browsing the archived source code and providing persistent identification.

 2. Archiving software